Hearing Conservation

 Ear Inserts: Ear inserts, or “plugs,” block the ear canal.
 They are available in both pre-formed and custom-made varieties, to fit individual ears, or in hand formable disposable types.
 Ear inserts provide the best hearing protection in the low frequency sound range.

-Ear Muffs: Ear muffs fit over the entire outer ear, like headphones.
+Earmuffs: Earmuffs fit over the entire outer ear, like headphones.
 Some earmuffs can be attached to hard hats.
-Ear muffs offer better protection in the higher frequency ranges, provided they form a good seal around the outer ear.
+Earmuffs offer better protection in the higher frequency ranges, provided they form a good seal around the outer ear.

 Canal Caps: Canal caps, also called banded canal caps or ear pods, are cone-shaped caps attached to a headband.
 They are used for brief periods where easy insertion and removal is necessary.
-They offer somewhat less protection than ear muffs and ear inserts.
+They offer somewhat less protection than earmuffs and ear inserts.

 Hearing Conservation Program

-Steps of a Hearing Conservation Program:
+Elements of a Hearing Conservation Program:

 Educate employees in hearing conservation requirements